-PEC205: THE PRINCIPLES OF FITNESS AND EXERCISE SCIENCE See fall program description.
+PEC205: THE PRINCIPLES OF FITNESS See fall program description.

 PEC206: SWIM FITNESS

 Aquatics are a means to achieve cardiovascular fitness through stroke development and participation in a variety of swimming workout methods.

+PEC207: BOULDERING

+This course is designed to teach the fundamental skills and techniques required for indoor bouldering, such as handholds, footholds, balance, body positioning and proper falling.
+Bouldering is a form of rock climbing that focuses on short, challenging routes or "problems" without the use of ropes or harnesses.
+All experience levels welcome.
+Some loaner bouldering shoes are available to borrow for the class.

 PEC210: PE BASKETBALL

 PE basketball offers a combination of instruction and intramural games with an emphasis on competitive play, and works toward skill development and team strategies.

 PEC240: INDOOR CYCLING

 This course is designed to increase muscle strength and improve cardiovascular endurance using state-of-the-art bikes.
 Students will experience rolling hills, sprints and other drills to give them a great interval workout.

 PEC242: OUTDOOR FITNESS

 Outdoor fitness offers students the opportunity to spend time exercising outdoors in the winter.
 Depending on weather conditions, activities may include snowshoeing, cross-country skiing, mountain biking, hiking or jogging.
 Snowshoes and a limited number of mountain bikes are available to borrow for the class.

 PEC250: PE HOCKEY (COED)

 PE hockey enrolls players (both boys and girls) from beginner levels onward.
 It is, however, helpful to have basic skating skill.
 Each player is assigned to a team that practices and plays a regular schedule in this no-checking, intramural league.
 Players are provided shin pads, elbow pads and helmets.
 There are some loaner skates available, as well as loaner sticks.
 Bring any equipment you have to the first class when everyone is checked for proper equipment.
 Students are required to wear an Academy-issued helmet.

 PEC260: PE SQUASH

 See fall program description.